-- 13. The CM Rules "govern the distribution of water from ground water sources and areas having a common ground water supply."
-IDAPA 37.03.11.020.01. - 14.
-The CM Rules "provide the basis for the designation of areas of the state that have a common ground water supply and the procedures that will be followed in . . . designating such areas as ground water management areas as provided in Section 42-233b, Idaho Code."
-IDAPA 37.03.11.020.06. - 15.
-"The Eastern Snake Plain Aquifer area of common ground water supply will be created as a new water district or incorporated into an existing or expanded water district as provided in Section 42-604, Idaho Code, when the rights to the diversion and use of water from the aquifer have been adjudicated, or will be designated a ground water management area."
-IDAPA 37.03.11.050.01(d). - area under the provisions of Section 42-233(b), Idaho Code, if it appears that administration of the diversion and use of water from an area having a common ground water supply is required because the ground water supply is insufficient to meet the demands of water rights or the diversion and use of water is at a rate beyond the reasonably anticipated average rate of future natural recharge and modification of an existing water district or creation of a new water rights."
+13. The CM Rules "govern the distribution of water from ground water sources and areas having a common ground water supply."
+IDAPA 37.03.11.020.01.

+14. The CM Rules "provide the basis for the designation of areas of the state that have a common ground water supply and the procedures that will be followed in . . . designating such areas as ground water management areas as provided in Section 42-233b, Idaho Code."
+IDAPA 37.03.11.020.06.

+15. "The Eastern Snake Plain Aquifer area of common ground water supply will be created as a new water district or incorporated into an existing or expanded water district as provided in Section 42-604, Idaho Code, when the rights to the diversion and use of water from the aquifer have been adjudicated, or will be designated a ground water management area."
+IDAPA 37.03.11.050.01(d).

+16. Additionally, upon the proper initiation of a contested case by a senior water right holder, and following consideration of such contested case under the Department's Rules of Procedure, the Director may, by order, ". . . [d]esignate a ground water management area under the provisions of Section 42-233(b), Idaho Code, if it appears that administration of the diversion and use of water from an area having a common ground water supply is required because the ground water supply is insufficient to meet the demands of water rights or the diversion and use of water is at a rate beyond the reasonably anticipated average rate of future natural recharge and modification of an existing water district or creation of a new water district cannot be readily accomplished due to the need to first obtain an adjudication of the water rights."
 IDAPA 37.03.11.030.